How to Build a Cash Buyers List for Real Estate Wholesale Deals

 However, don’t assume that they will think of you when they have referrals — ask for them.

 Sometimes it’s good to have several attorneys in case you need something done quickly and one of them is busy.
-You can probably manage a good referral relationship with 2 attorneys.
-More than that is not advised.
+You can probably manage a good referral relationship with a number of local real estate attorneys.

 Current owners of residential rentals are good prospects for your buyers list.
 Many of them are constantly looking into purchasing rental properties to add to their portfolios.

 Look for rental properties that are posted online on websites like Zillow, Trulia, Redfin, and Realtor.com.
-You can find landlords advertising directly on Craigslist.
+You can also find landlords advertising directly on Craigslist.

 Driving through your target markets should be a regular activity.
-Look for properties with ‘For Rent’ signs.
+Look for properties with ‘For Rent by Owner’ signs.
 The property owner’s information can be found on the county tax records.

 #9 Property Management Companies